ai-yooz/js-parse/README.md

 ## Project Description

-`js-parse` is a powerful JavaScript library designed for parsing conversational patterns in chatbots.
+yooz-ml is a powerful JavaScript library designed for parsing conversational patterns in chatbots.
 This library allows you to define complex patterns and generate appropriate responses based on user inputs.
-With support for stop words, keywords, variables, and word categories, `js-parse` provides a comprehensive toolset for developing intelligent chatbots.
+With support for stop words, keywords, variables, and word categories, yooz-ml provides a comprehensive toolset for developing intelligent chatbots.

 ## Features